 While a guest checkout option facilitates those avoiding creating an account, a tedious checkout process may still deter consumers.
 One reason customers abandon their carts before checking out is the long process of information to share.
 To keep the process short and simple, simplify your shopping cart checkout to these four steps:

-- Billing and Shipping Address – The billing and shipping address may be different, so it’s important to have the correct information for both.
+- Billing and Shipping Address: The billing and shipping addresses may be different, so it’s important to have the correct information for both.
 But if they’re the same, be sure to add a toggle button option that auto-fills the shipping address when selected.

-- Payment – The easier this information is to input, the more likely the consumer is to make a purchase.
+- Payment: The easier this information is to input, the more likely the consumer is to make a purchase.
 Consistently make sure to test this process to ensure that there are no hassles when completing this area.
-Also, ensure that you can accept all types of credit cards through your online credit card processor, so that the customer doesn’t get to the cart and have no way to pay.
+Also, ensure that you can accept all types of credit cards through your online payment processor so that the customer doesn’t get to the cart and have no way to pay.
 Allow auto-fill features in this section as well.
-Many customers have their card information saved in their browser, and can insert the information with just the click of a button, so be sure that this can be utilized properly.
+Many customers have their card information saved in their browser and can insert the information with just the click of a button, so be sure that this can be utilized properly.

 Benefits of a Simplified Checkout Process

 From a significant impact in sales to a positive and pleasant user experience, a simplified customer checkout process offers numerous benefits to both the user and your business.

 A simple checkout has proven to increase conversion rates by 35.26%, meaning happier customers and more cash flow for you.
 Take advantage of these card-not-present transactions by following these best practices.
 Whether you add a guest checkout option or provide shipping and fees up front, the user is more likely to complete the purchase than to abandon the product even with a credit card in hand.